-This chapter introduces the main subject of study of this book, namely a model for groups of robots that can sense their own position, communicate messages according to a geometric communication topology, process information, and control their motion.
+This chapter introduces the main subject of study of this book, namely a model for groups of robots that sense their own position, exchange messages according to a geometric communication topology, process information, and control their motion.
 We refer to such systems as robotic networks.
-The exposition of this chapter has evolved from [Martínez et al., 2007a].
+The content of this chapter has evolved from Martínez et al. (2007a).

 The chapter is organized as follows.
-The first section of the chapter contains the formal model.
+The first section contains the formal model.
 We begin by presenting the physical components of a network, that is, the mobile robots and the communication service connecting them.
 We then present the notion of control and communication law, and how a law is executed by a robotic network.
-These notions subsume the notions of synchronous network and distributed algorithm described in Section 1.4.
+These notions subsume the notions of synchronous network and distributed algorithm described in Section 1.5.
 As an example of these notions, we introduce a simple law, called the agree and pursue law, which combines ideas from leader election algorithms and from cyclic pursuit (i.e., a game in which robots chase each other in a circular environment).
-In the second section of the chapter, we propose a model of groups of robots that interact through sensing, rather than communication.
-The third section of the chapter discusses time, space, and communication complexity notions for robotic networks as extensions of the corresponding notions for distributed algorithms.
+In the second section, we propose a model of groups of robots that interact through sensing, rather than communication.
+The third section discusses time, space, and communication complexity notions for robotic networks as extensions of the corresponding notions for distributed algorithms.
 The complexity notions rely on the basic concept of coordination task and task achievement.
-The fourth and last section of the chapter establishes the time, space, and communication required by the agree and pursue law to steer a group of robots to a uniformly-spaced rotating configuration.
+The fourth and last section establishes the time, space, and communication required by the agree and pursue law to steer a group of robots to a uniformly spaced rotating configuration.
 We end the chapter with three sections on, respectively, bibliographical notes, proofs of the results presented in the chapter, and exercises.